2007 PDC World Darts Championship

-The 2007 Ladbrokes.com World Darts Championship was the 14th World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
+The 2007 PDC World Darts Championship (known for sponsorship reasons as the 2007 Ladbrokes.com World Darts Championship) was the fourteenth World Championship organised by the Professional Darts Corporation since it separated from the British Darts Organisation.
 The tournament took place between 18 December 2006 – 1 January 2007.
 The championship was once again held at the Circus Tavern in Purfleet, Essex, where it had been staged since the first PDC World Championship in 1994.
 However, it would turn out to be the last time the tournament would be held at the Tavern: in April 2007, the PDC announced that the event would be moving to Alexandra Palace from 2008.

 This was the fifth year of Ladbrokes' sponsorship deal, with the tournament prize fund now at a record £500,000.
 The PDC had introduced a bonus for a nine-dart finish at the 2006 World Matchplay, which started at £5,000 and rolled over to the next Premier tour event if not won; for this tournament, the bonus stood at £15,000, as a nine-darter had not been achieved at the Matchplay or the World Grand Prix.
 The bonus was not won, so it rolled over again, to the 2007 UK Open.

 Raymond van Barneveld became the first player in the history of the sport to play in the BDO World Championship final and the PDC World Championship final in consecutive years, having decided to switch organisations on 15 February 2006.
 Barneveld was close to defeat against top seed Colin Lloyd in the second round, but then never dropped another set on his way to the final, which was much anticipated between the best players of the current era.
 Barneveld and Phil Taylor had 17 World Championships between them and in one of the greatest matches in darts history, Barneveld came back from 3–0 down in sets to win 7–6 after a sudden-death leg.
 It was Barneveld's fifth world title overall.

 Taylor maintained his record of reaching every single PDC World Championship final to date, but the defeat ended a 21-match unbeaten run at the Tavern, as well as his three-year reign as World Champion.